 Refrigerate the chops and let them marinate 4-6 hours.
 Remove the chops from the bag and shake off the excess marinade.
 Set them aside on a platter.

-Pour the marinade into a small sauce pan and add the balsamic, honey, rosemary, and black pepper.
+Pour the marinade into a small sauce pan and add the balsamic vinegar, honey, rosemary, and pepper.
 Bring the mixture to a slight boil over medium heat.
 Boil the liquid gently for five minutes then remove from the heat.
 This kills any germs that were hanging out in the marinade.

 Remove the chops to a platter and, brush them with the sauce again and let them rest five minutes.
 Serve with a good drizzle of the finishing sauce and enjoy!